-If you have a picky eater or a child who won't eat fruits or veggies, this info is for you!
+If you have a fussy eater or a child who won't eat fruits or veggies, this info is for you!
 Know that you are not alone.
 Many children are picky eaters and may struggle with eating enough fruits and vegetables.
-A few tips to encourage children to eat fruits and vegetables include making food fun, offering healthy ingredients and letting children help prepare the food.
+Tips to encourage children to eat fruits and vegetables include making food fun, offering healthy ingredients, and letting children help prepare the food.
 One fun way to get children involved in the kitchen is by letting them create their own kabobs.

 - A toothpick can be used to make small kabobs, and works well with small pieces of fruits and vegetables.